tristantao/mvp2/payload.md

 ##User Pre-setup##
 1. Download and install Rstudio
 2. Sign up for Kaggle, create Kaggle folder and save datasets
+3. Explain how to run Rcode by Ctrl + enter

 <h5>MainScreen</h5>
 Welcome to your first data project!
 Here you will learn several tools for data analysis, build models, and do exploratory analysis!
 This project is taken from Kaggle, a data science competition website.
 The project is called Titanic: Machine Learning from Disaster.